Building a Write-Optimized Database Engine: Orchestrating Reads and Writes (Part 4)

 LSM Tree

-struct contains several fields.
+The LSMTree struct contains several fields.
 While we will explore the majority of these fields in the upcoming sections, topics such as Write-Ahead Logging recovery and Compaction are reserved for discussion in future issues.

 A notable aspect of our LSMTree's design is the implementation of a multi-level locking mechanism, which is critical for maintaining data integrity and consistency in a concurrent environment.
 These locks are categorized into three distinct "levels," each annotated with a numerical identifier ranging from 1 to 3.
 This numbering is not arbitrary; it serves as a guideline for the sequence in which locks should be acquired when multiple locks are necessary.
 By adhering to this specified order, the system effectively mitigates the risk of deadlocks.